The pressure to spend more and more in our United States capitalist society is never more evident than during the holidays.

 Practice budgeting for holidays

-You can open a separate account in the spring and sock away some money to use at holiday time.
+You can open a separate account in the spring and sock away some money to use during holiday time.
 If you do this faithfully, you will have a tidy sum to play with and can use it to make some wonderful memories during the holidays.

-Budgeting is a great discipline to cultivate that will also teach you the importance of spending time with family and friends.
+Budgeting is a great discipline to cultivate that will teach you the importance of spending time with family and friends.
 If you’re not in the habit of doing this, it will be a definite learning experience for you both.

 You might have to sacrifice a little now so that you and your partner/family can enjoy the holidays debt-free.
 Don’t fall into the “we can just put it on the credit card” cycle.